-WINTER CALENDAR RITUALS OF POKUTTIA IN THE WORKS OF POLISH ETHOGRAPHERS OF THE LAST THIRD OF 19th - EARLY 20th CENT.
+WINTER CALENDAR AND HOUSEHOLD RITUALS OF POKUTTIA IN THE WORKS OF POLISH ETHOGRAPHERS OF THE LAST THIRD OF 19^{TH} - EARLY 20^{TH} CENTURY

-The article focuses on the study of the works of leading Polish ethnographers of the late 19th to early 20th centuries, including Leopold Waigel, Oskar Kolberg, Ksawery Mroczko and Józef Schnaider, who made significant contributions to the research of the traditional culture of Ukrainians in Pokuttia and their winter calendar rituals.
-The article highlights the unique features of the works of these scientists, the range of issues they addressed related to the winter cycle traditions and rituals, and the territorial focus of their research.
-The study also emphasizes the local characteristics of the traditions and rituals of different parts of Pokuttia as an ethnographical region of Ukraine.
+In the article there have been analysed the works of leading Polish ethnographers of the last third of the 19th - 20th cent. - such as Leopold Waigel, Oskar Kolberg, Ksawery Mroczko and Józef Schnaider, who have left their impact in a research of traditional culture of Ukrainians of Pokuttia, and their winter calendar rituals in particular.
+There were characterized specifics of works of mentioned scientists, spectrum of the issues, devoted to traditions and rituals of winter cycle highlighted in their works.
+The special attention was given to the territorial attachment of works of Leopold Waigel, Oskar Kolberg, Ksawery Mroczko and Józef Schnaider, as well as to local peculiarities of traditions and rituals of different parts of Pokuttia as an ethnographical region of Ukraine.